 For my behavioral, I had the following rough plan:

 - Write out sample answers to any questions that I could think of

 - Judge my recordings and find out what I can improve

 There’s a week to go until my “on-site” interviews.
 For the past 2 weeks, I had been grinding out Leetcode questions, as well as practicing my behavioral leadership principles, but I’m very far from feeling confident.

 Time went really fast during the 2 weeks.
 Instead of learning in a structured way, I was gorging on one question after another like a homeless man at a buffet.
 I did Mediums.
 I did Easy.
 I did whatever was tagged as Amazon.
 I wasn’t even digesting them properly.
 I just thought the more you do, the better.

 Instead of being able to critique and improve myself, I was just focused on doing as much as possible.
-Leetcode questions, behavioral questions, nom nom nom burrrrp.
+This Leetcode question, and that one, and this one, nom nom nom burp.

 “Am I getting better?”
 “I don’t know, maybe if I do more?.”